 My favourite area of the city has to be the lively Old Town, here you would be forgiven for thinking you had stepped through a portal back into Europe.
 Often in large Asian (and American!) cities they lack the design and layout that characterises a European old town such as having large squares designed as a focal point and centre for people to meet.
 For me the best of the places to visit in Jakarta!

 Here it reminded me very much of the town squares in Lithuania, Latvia, Czech republic, Poland to name a few, a large open area flanked by many wonderful old buildings.
-People gather here especially in the evenings and it become a hub of live music, cafe culture, teens catching up with their freinds, kids playing and people chatting.
-A real charming area and an interesting insight into the colonial past of the city.
+People gather here especially in the evenings and it become a hub of live music, cafe culture, teens catching up with their friends, kids playing and people chatting.
+A real charming area and an interesting insight into the colonial past of the city, also if you’re wondering where the best areas in Jakarta are to stay in then this is the ideal neighbourhood.

 Explore the many historic museums